tieguy/OSM-collabmark.org/CPM/Collaborative-Mark-Policy-draft.md

 This policy applies to “you” if you want to use the Community marks and explains how you may use them.
 You may be a Community member (as further explained in Sec.
 1.4.1) or an unrelated individual or organization (as further explained in Sec.
 1.4.2).

 #### 1.4.1.
 Community members
 The community includes everyone who contributes to a community project in furtherance of our mission.
-It also includes members and staff of `[groups/organizations recognized by the community (e.g. user groups)]` and the Trademark steward.
+It also includes members and staff of recognized OSM organizations, such as the local chapters and the Trademark steward.

 The members of the community share a common mission.
 They are the core of the movement.
 Accordingly, community members are free to use all Community marks on the Community projects and for community-focused events, as well as outreach work without a trademark license.
 Community members can also easily fill out a quick license for certain other community uses.
 And we generally give priority to community requests for uses that require an ordinary trademark license.